catamphetamine/javascript-time-ago/README.md

   * `factor` is a divider for the supplied time interval (in seconds)
   * `threshold` is a minimum time interval value (in seconds) required for this gradation step
-  * (some more `threshold` customization is possible, see the link below)
+  * (some advanced `threshold` customization is possible, see `./source/gradation.js` for more info)
   * `granularity` can also be specified (for example, `5` for `minute` to allow only 5-minute intervals)

-For more gradation examples see [`source/elapsed.js`](https://github.com/catamphetamine/javascript-time-ago/blob/master/source/elapsed.js)
+For more gradation examples see [`source/gradation.js`](https://github.com/catamphetamine/javascript-time-ago/blob/master/source/gradation.js)

-Available gradations:
+Built-in gradations:

 ```js
 import { gradation } from 'javascript-time-ago'